 The course is run in a dedicated classroom.
 It has computers for all students to use.
 You can also bring in your laptop.
-The college has a library/study centre on both sites where you can work in silence or in small groups.
+The college has a library/study centre where you can work in silence or small groups.
 You also have access to its books and ebooks.

 How is the course assessed?

 The course is assessed throughout the year.
-There are 10 written assignments which are assessed by the course tutor.
-All pieces of work are at level 2.
+There are 20 assessed assignments.
+These could be an essay, report, or a presentation or piece of group work .
+All pieces of work are at level 3.

-You will also be assessed in your placement or work by our professional assessor to ensure that you are implementing the best practice which you are learning in college.
-You will have 2 assessments throughout the year.
+You will be assessed in your placement or work by our professional assessor to ensure you are implementing the best practice you are learning in college.
+You will have 4 asse